Brand Differentiating SEO for Software Firm Exceeds Lead Goal by 116%

 Workshop Digital SEO analysts craft innovative, customized strategies to serve our clients’ unique business needs and goals.

-We sat down with SEO Team Lead Rachel Denison to explore Workshop’s partnership with an up and coming software and platform development firm specializing in automating highly technical processes for businesses and integrating data platforms with data engineering and APIs.
+We sat down with SEO Team Lead Rachel Nooe to explore Workshop’s partnership with an up and coming software and platform development firm specializing in automating highly technical processes for businesses and integrating data platforms with data engineering and APIs.
 In essence, they build the pipes that allow their clients to connect multiple business systems together.

 What were some of the challenges the client wanted to address when they started working with our SEO team?

 Our client faced a unique branding dilemma when they approached Workshop Digital.
 Google’s search results for their brand name suggested unrelated results with a similar spelling.
-Users searching for the business were frequently met with “Did you mean ___?” rather than the business’s organic listings.
+Users searching for the business by name were frequently met with “Did you mean ___?” rather than the business’s organic listings.

 Along with brand differentiation, our client found it difficult to explain complicated automation services to less technical website users.
 For example, this could be the person in an organization that is tasked with innovation around a product or process but they don’t know how they’ll execute it.